Mann6805/TaobaoAdClickInsights/readme.md

 ## Status

-This project is actively being developed and improved for more advanced analytics and modeling phases.
-Current focus is on EDA, pattern discovery, and preparing features for CTR prediction.
+The repository is currently being updated and documented to reflect the final structure and outputs.